LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 | 16th May - 22nd May | 2528   |
 | 23rd May - 29th May | 2420   |

-Pretty inconclusive so far.
+It's pretty inconclusive so far.
 The second week was a bumper week for tweets that didn't have alt text, but the others have all been roughly the same.
-Will keep an eye on it.
+It would be good to get those numbers down significantly.

 The bot will also be extended to analyse more about the tweets - for example particularly highlighting tweets that have images and no text at all.